An Affordable Work-From-Home Setup for Remote Workers - SitePoint

 Redragon Mechanical Keyboard

 This Redragon is a wired mechanical keyboard that’s magnificently beautiful.
-It is backlit with up to 19 lighting effects that are stunning to the eye.
+It’s backlit with up to 19 lighting effects that are stunning to the eye.
 You can adjust the backlight’s brightness level.

 Apart from its beauty, the keyboard is dust-proof to make it long-lasting.
 The keys are also highly responsive to reduce the tactile bump feel when typing, making it suitable for people who remotely work for long hours.

 The Redragon keyboard is relatively heavy and sturdy so that it doesn’t slide around your working desk.
 As a result, you get to enjoy a satisfying typing experience.
-The keys are carefully arranged onto a compact frame that saves space on your desk.
+The compact frame saves space on your desk.

 Pros